DashboardDevs/nursing-progression-dashboard/README.md

 To run the client run "npm start" in the client directory
 Both the client and the server need to be running for the app to fetch/update data from the database In the project directory, you can run:

+# Login Info
+The password does not matter when logging into the app, but a valid lastname.# from the database is required. \
+Some advisor lastname.# included in the mock data are: advisor.1, smith.2, doe.3 \
+Some student lastname.# included in the mock data are: kaes.387, proctor.146, janaud.52

 ### `npm start`